- Recoil moves deal no recoil damage.

 Checks and Counters

 As far as preventing Stealth Rock, there is really no point in trying because Aerodactyl is so fast unless you have Sableye, as its Prankster lets it use Taunt before Aerodactyl can do anything.
 Bronzong is hands-down the best counter, resisting almost everything Aerodactyl can throw at it and is able to OHKO with Gyro Ball.
 Swampert is similar because it can also OHKO Aerodactyl and resists Stone Edge, but other attacks, when boosted by a Choice Band, do hurt quite a bit.
 Other bulky Water-types, such as Suicune and Slowbro, are annoyed by Taunt, but Scald does a ton of damage to Aerodactyl, and if it burns Aerodactyl it is pretty much down for the count.
 Azumarill has the bulk to take a hit and can OHKO Aerodactyl with Aqua Jet before it can retaliate.
 Cofagrigus has excellent physical bulk and can burn it with Will-O-Wisp or use Trick Room to turn Aerodactyl's Speed into a liability.
 Registeel can take an Earthquake pretty well, paralyze it, and hit it hard with Iron Head.
 Finally, many Pokemon that wield a Choice Scarf are capable of revenge killing it.
-These Pokemon include Heracross and Victini, both of which can OHKO Aerodactyl with their respective STAB moves.
+These Pokemon include Heracross and Victini, both of which can OHKO Aerodactyl with the proper move.